Mikaelazzz/sistem-operasi/README.md

 ## Multithreading

-Multithreading allows an application to divide its tasks into individual threads.
-In multi-threading, the same process or task can be performed by any number of threads, or we can say that there is more than one thread to execute the task in multi-threading.
-By using multi-threading, multitasking can be achieved.
+Multithreading is the ability of an application to divide its tasks into individual threads.
+In multithreading, one process or task can be carried out by several threads, or we can say that there is more than one thread to carry out the task.
+By using multithreading, multitasking can be achieved.

 Thread Models: